 Jack has been importing from a Chinese manufacturer in Shenzhen for 5 years.
 He succeeded in promoting and marketing his own brand in the U.S..
 6 months ago, a terrible story turned out to be true on him.
 Jack placed an order with his Shenzhen supplier as regularly.
 His supplier produced the products as per their contract as usual.

 Before shipping out the cargoes to Jack, the customs examined the goods and seized the cargo.
 The customs said there’s an issue of brand infringement.
 The brand belonged to a Guangzhou company.
-Jack was quite surprised about it.
-He has his brand in U.S. He’s been wondering how it happened.
+Jack was quite surprised by it.
+He has his brand in the U.S. He’s been wondering how it happened.

 Actually, Jack had worked with another Chinese vendor in Guangzhou one time in 2014.
 The Guangzhou company registered their trademark in China.
 When Jack found out the truth, he was burned up.

 Jack wanted to sue the Guangzhou company.
-He employed a lawyer and contacted American embassy in China.
+He employed a lawyer and contacted the American embassy in China.
 But Jack’s company is not a big company, there was barely any progress.
 In the end, the Guangzhou company reached Jack and asked for US$80,000 as compensation before they let the customs withdraw the lawsuit.

 Intellectual Property issues could happen worldwide not only in China.
 If you are developing your own brand, it’s heavily suggested to register your trademark/patent to protect yourself, especially where your vendor is located.

-Another issue could be that suppliers could display your products in their sample room, in the trade show or conference or on their website etc. To avoid such case, you can make sure there’s detail listed on the contract, stating clearly that it’s not acceptable to use your design, patent and the like.
+Another issue could be that suppliers could display your products in their sample room, in the trade show or conference or on their website etc. To avoid such a case, you can make sure there’s detail listed on the contract, stating clearly that it’s not acceptable to use your design, patent and the like.

 Category G: Importing practices